Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share

 - The focus is not to rush the lift but to make slow, calculated, and controlled lifts while getting the full range of motion.

-- By controlling the bar as you bring it down and up, you make this happen.
+- You make this happen by controlling the bar as you bring it down and up.

-- Remember, you need to squeeze the chest muscles when you lift the weight back up.
+- Remember to squeeze the chest muscles when you lift the weight back up.

-- Evenly lift on each side of the chest muscles is the most effective way to avoid imbalance.
+- Evenly lifting on each side of the chest muscles is the most effective way to avoid imbalance.

 - Ask your spotter to watch for an even lift.
 Slowly your awareness of how to lift correctly develops over time.

 Prevention is the best way to keep things balanced.
 I am sure you have heard that sometimes people go off the beam.
 It is known to happen because they missed the opportunity to fit the incline bench press with each training session.

 Or, they put aside the incline bench press until the end of the chest maneuvers, which is at the muscles’ weakest point, and imbalance pectorals are the result.
-You can remedy this by doing the incline press before and follow the basic rules mentioned.
+You can remedy this by doing the incline press before and following the basic rules mentioned.

 Learn About Your Body

-Concentrating on strengthening your weakest side is an effective and smart workout.
+Concentrating on strengthening your weakest side is an effective and intelligent workout.

 Chest Workout With Dumbbells

-Work out one side of the pectorals using dumbbells until it balances the pectoral muscles.
+Work out one side of the pectorals using dumbbells to balance the pectoral muscles.
 Perform precise estimations of strength for each side of the upper body.
 You will not have one side that dominates.
 The dumbbell lift works nicely as a single chest workout.
-Follow these steps for a useful lift:
+Follow these steps for a proper lift:

 - Perform the lift by standing with your feet secured at the width of your shoulders, with toes pointed out a little.

 - Now, take hold of the dumbbell with the palm of the right hand in front of the right shoulder.